-The Supervisor must be aware of the various university regulations; must provide guidance to the student on the nature of research, the standards required, the adequacy of the student's progress, and the quality of the student's work; and must be accessible to the student to give advice and constructive criticism.
+The Supervisor must be aware of, and adhere to, the various and relevant university regulations; must provide guidance to the student on the nature of research, the standards required, the adequacy of the student's progress, and the quality of the student's work; and must be accessible to the student to give advice and constructive criticism.

 The Supervisor and student must maintain contact through regular meetings.
-Supervisors who expect to be absent from the University for an extended period of time must make suitable arrangements with the student and the Program for the continued supervision of the student, or must request the Program or College to nominate another Supervisor.
+Supervisors who expect to be absent from the University for an extended period of time (including during sabbaticals) must make suitable arrangements (including the appointment of a temporary replacement if appropriate) with the student and the Chair of the program, or if applicable the chair of graduate committee for the continued supervision of the student, or must request that the Program or College nominate another Supervisor to be approved by the Dean of Graduate Programs.